apache/kudu/docs/design-docs/cfile.md

 binary searching.
 At a "restart point", `shared_bytes` is 0 but otherwise the encoding is the same.

-At the end of the cblock is a trailer with the offsets of the restart points:
+At the end of the block is a trailer with the offsets of the restart points:

 | field | type |
 | --- | --- |
 | `restart_points` | `uint32[num_restarts]` |
 | `num_restarts` | `uint32` |

-The restart points are offsets relative to the start of the cblock, including the header.
+The restart points are offsets relative to the start of the block, including the header.

 ### Run-length Encoding

 Integer and bool types may be [run-length encoded](RLE), which has a simply
-layout: the number of values and ordinal position of the cblock as little-endian `uint32`s, followed by the run-length encoded data.
+layout: the number of values and ordinal position of the block as little-endian `uint32`s, followed by the run-length encoded data.
 The encoder will automatically fall back to a bit-packed (literal) encoding if the data is not conducive to run-length encoding.